 The kings and people of both kingdoms continued to decline until they had become worse than the Canaanites before them.
 (2 Kgs.
 9-16).
 Yahweh had warned Israel through Moses that when the people pursued the sins of the nations around them without remorse and repentance He would judge them like He had the nations before them and take them into exile.
 During the 700s BC, Yahweh sent many prophets to warn them of the coming exile for their sins and called them to repentance so that they could escape the judgment.
 But Israel did not heed the warning to turn back to Yahweh.

 Therefore, in 722 BC Yahweh sent the Assyrians to sack Israel in the north and take the people into exile (2 Kgs.
 17).
 Because Israel was so wicked, most of the people were killed in the attacks.
 Judah was spared only because King Hezekiah repented and turned back to Yahweh when the Assyrians were attacking them (2 Kgs.
 18-20).
 But Judah fell back into idolatry and immoral practices (2 Kgs.
 21-24), so in 586 BC Yahweh’s glory left the temple in Jerusalem (Ezek.
-10).
+10) no longer dwelling with His people because of their sin.
 Yahweh sent the Babylonians to sack Judah, destroy the temple, and take the people into exile (2 Kgs.
 25).
 Only the poor were left behind in the territory of Judah.

 This New Jerusalem will also be Yahweh’s holy cosmic mountain, where He will dwell with His covenant people (Ezek.
 37:27-28; 39:29).
 Yahweh’s glory will then return to the New Jerusalem, making the whole city the temple of Yahweh (Ezek.
 40-49).
 It will be like the Garden of Eden (Amos 9:13-15; Hos.
 2:14-23; Ezek.
 47:1-12), which will cover all the world (Zeph.
 3:9-12), and there will be no evil in the land (Isa.
 2:4; 11:6-9; 24:21-23; 27:1).
 People from all the nations will come streaming to His holy city/mountain (Isa.
 2:2-4; 56:3-8; Jer.
 3:16-18).